sofirij/Time-Scheduling/README.md

 # Time-Scheduling Software
-## See usage for more instructions
+## See Usage for more instructions

 Overview